 Any conference specifically aimed at foundation doctors

-Activities in this category can only be supported by the foundation programme director or head of school (HoS).
-These activities will only be supported if the trainee’s ePortfolio is on track for a successful outcome at ARCP.
-This will be assessed by the FPD or HoS.
+- These activities will only be supported if the DiTs ePortfolio is on track for a successful outcome at ARCP.
+This will be assessed by the FPD or FSD.

-It must be clear to the FPD or HoS how the activity will support future career intentions.
-This can be done through a supporting statement or direct conversation.
+- It must be clear to the FPD or FSD how the activity will support future career intentions.
+This should be done through a written supporting statement.
 The career intention must be included in a PDP on the ePortfolio and be discussed with the ES or FPD.

-In some cases, part-funding may be considered – reflecting both HEE and the trainee’s commitment to their enrichment.
+- In some cases, part-funding may be considered – reflecting both NHSE and the DiT’s commitment to their enrichment.
 Some applications may only receive support for study time with no funding.

 Courses/activities for FPD approval: obvious alignment to a recognised specialty

 e.g. Life support courses e.g., ATLS, APLS, EPLS etc

 Attendance at non foundation conferences without presentation